martijndeh/react-native-region-monitor/README.md

 If a region with the same identifier is already being monitored, or is in the process of being added, adding the region fails.
 If you want to edit a region, you first have to remove it and then add it again.

-You can add up to 20 regions.
+On iOS, you can add up to 20 regions.
 This is a limit set by iOS.
 If you need to add more regions, there are alternative libraries which workaround this limitation.

 ##### Example